oracle/terraform-provider-oci/docs/solutions/rhel74_image/README.md

 3. You need to have a bucket in the OCI object store that contains the RHEL 7.4 iso.
 The bucket must be in your tenancy, and must be accessible by the user executing the build.
 4. The template uses filters that expect unique Compartment, VCN and Subnet names.
-5. The following must be specified in your shell environment (prefixed with TF_VAR_ of course:
+5. The following must be specified in your shell environment (prefixed with TF_VAR_ of course):
     - tenancy_ocid
     - user_ocid
     - fingerprint